Things to get right this FBT season

 The ATO reminds businesses to be aware that under the current law, if they have missed a superannuation payment or haven’t paid employees’ super on time, they are required to lodge a superannuation guarantee (SG) charge statement.

 If it is eventually passed into law, the proposed amnesty will be a one-off opportunity for employers to self-correct their past SG non-compliance without penalty.
 It is intended to be available for 12 months from 24 May 2018 to 23 May 2019.
-The ATO will apply the new law (if it is passed) retrospectively to voluntary disclosures made during this period.
-Businesses will be entitled to the benefits of the amnesty for any SG shortfalls they have voluntarily disclosed to the ATO, subject to the eligibility criteria.
+The ATO will apply the new law (if it is passed) retrospectively to eligible voluntary disclosures made during this period.

 ATO finds 90% error rate in sample of rental property claims

-Tribunal: property used for storage was an active business asset
+Property used for storage an active asset for small business CGT concession purposes

 The Administrative Appeals Tribunal (AAT) has decided that a property a small business owner used to store materials, tools and other equipment was an active asset for the purpose of the small business capital gains tax (CGT) concessions.

-After the property was sold in October 2016, the ATO issued a private ruling that the taxpayer was not entitled to apply the small business CGT concessions to the capital gain because the property had not been an active asset within the meaning of s 152-40 of the Income Tax Assessment Act 1997 (ITAA 1997).
+After the property was sold in October 2016, the ATO issued a private ruling that the taxpayer was not entitled to apply the small business CGT concessions to the capital gain because the property was not an “active business asset”.